SEBR-0429/cover_letter_workshop/README.md

 - As we have said, you may have multiple drafts of your letters saved for you to submit for different jobs.
 You may need to change up a few of the details, but the format is fairly standard.

 - Here is the basic structure of a Cover Letter, which we will break down line by line.
+Like a resume and a portfolio, this is *not* something you'll make once and never update.
+In fact, its something you may want to change up frequently

 - We can show you this make up, *you'll* need to actually fill in the details!

+- *"But nothing seems to work the first few times.
+Am I right?*

 ## Overview

 ### Paragraphs

 - **Introduction**
-    - "Its me, hi"
+    - *"Its me, hi"*

 - **Paragraph 1**
     - Introduce yourself
-    - "I'm the one who makes you laugh when you know you're 'bout to cry"
+    - *"I'm the one who makes you laugh when you know you're 'bout to cry"*

 - **Paragraph 1**
     - Why you want to join the company
-    - "And you've got a smile that can light up this whole town"
+    - *"And you've got a smile that can light up this whole town"*

 - **Paragraph 3**
   - Why you'd be a good fit for the job
-  - "Dreaming about the day when you wake up and find, that what you're looking for has been here the whole time"
+  - *"Dreaming about the day when you wake up and find, that what you're looking for has been here the whole time"*

 - **Closing**
-  - "Been here all along, so why can't you see?
-You belong with me"
+  - *"Been here all along, so why can't you see?
+You belong with me"*

 ## Cover Letters, line by line